-Inquiry-based learning refers to any pedagogy that replaces traditional lectures and textbooks with some form of student-centered activities.
-Instructors typically supply students with carefully crafted course notes consisting of a sequence of definitions, problems or theorems.
-Instructors then serve as mentors, by listening to the students, reading their work, and giving them the minimal information they need to understand the defined concepts, solve the problems, or prove the theorems.
+Inquiry-based learning (IBL) refers to any pedagogy that utilizes presentations or student-centered activities to develop in students the confidence and ability to do mathematics on their own.
+Instructors typically supply students with carefully crafted activities or course notes consisting of a sequence of definitions, problems or theorems.
+Instructors then serve as mentors, listening to the students, reviewing their work, and giving them the minimal information they need to understand the defined concepts, solve the problems, or prove the theorems.

-The Journal of Inquiry-Based Learning in Mathematics (JIBLM) publishes university-level course notes that are freely downloadable, professionally refereed, and classroom-tested.
-These course notes are intended
+The Journal of Inquiry-Based Learning in Mathematics (JIBLM) publishes three types of freely downloadable, professionally refereed materials.

-Instructors are encouraged to contact authors for guidance in the use of these course notes.
+Instructors are encouraged to contact authors of Course Notes and Modules for guidance.

 Authors submitting materials retain copyright and cede to JIBLM the right to display published materials in perpetuity.
 Anyone reproducing or displaying JIBLM publications should clearly display the journal name, title, issue and number.
 Reproduced materials may be distributed provided that no charge is levied to the users beyond the cost of reproduction.

 JIBLM was previously funded by MathNerds and the Educational Advancement Foundation, and is currently funded through private donations.